 - FOCUS ON YOUR BREATH.
 I am not a yogi or breath guru.
 But when I feel myself ready to explode, I close my eyes, focus 100% on my breath, take a slow 5-6 second inhale, hold it for 10, and let it out slowly.
 If I do this a few times in a row I can usually get back to whatever is driving me insane with a little more clarity.

 - CLEAN.
-I think the state of your home and car are indicators of what’s going on in your head and heart.
+I think the states of your home and car are indicators of what’s going on in your head and heart.
 If your mind is a mess, your room probably is too.
 Living in an organized, neat space creates the optimal environment to start getting the rest of your life together.

 - RANT.
 Let it alllllllllll out.
 To one person.
 Preferably not social media.
 I usually call my dad and say, “Do you have a few minutes?”
 And if he says “yes,” I spill everything that’s bothering me in one long breath.
 It’s like dropping a Mento in a Coke bottle: BOOM.
 Not only does this keep me from bottling everything up, it allows me the opportunity to hear some solutions from an outside source.
 Tip: pick one person to tell, because sometimes telling too many people can actually amplify the problem–not help it.